Retina Disease

 Intravitreal Injections

-Used for macular edema and diabetic retinopathy.
+Used for macular edema.

 Laser Treatment